vujkovicm/gwas_snakemake/README.md

 locuszoom only works on python version 2, so create a seperate environment for that to run on

-> conda create --name promis2 --file reqs.txt python = 2.7
+> conda create --name locus

-> source activate promis2
+> source activate locus

 To save the current conda package list, activate the workflow and submit the following command: